Madhuarvind/FinWiseAi/README.md

 | **LLM Path Latency** | **~750ms** | For low-confidence transactions routed to the Gemini LLM re-ranker. |
 | **Avg.
 Throughput**| **~120 trans/sec** | Calculated based on a 90/10 split between fast-path and LLM-path. |
 | **Avg.
 Token Usage**| **~35 tokens/txn** | Average across the entire pipeline, including XAI enrichment flows. |

 ---

+## 🔮 Scalability & Long-Term Vision

+### Limitations

+-   **Simulated Components:** Several advanced features, such as the Neural Architecture Search (NAS-OM) and the real-time model fine-tuning adapters (PEFT), are currently simulated to demonstrate the architectural vision.
+The underlying Genkit flows and UI components are in place, but they are not yet connected to a live model training pipeline.
+-   **Batch Processing:** The current feedback loop logs user corrections for future batch updates.
+A true production system would implement a real-time streaming pipeline to fine-tune models continuously.

+### Roadmap

+-   **Q4 2024 - Implement Live PEFT:** Transition the simulated fine-tuning adapters in the Model Hub to a live training pipeline, allowing user feedback to update specialized LoRA adapters in near real-time.
+-   **Q1 2025 - Expand to New Domains:** Apply the core FinWiseAI architecture to other financial domains, such as insurance claim processing or loan application analysis, by developing new domain-specific "universes" and classifier heads.
+-   **Q2 2025 - On-Device Model Deployment:** Fully implement the "distilled" models from the CKD pipeline for on-device inference, enabling a privacy-first, offline-capable version of the application.
+-   **Q3 2025 - Open Source Core Engine:** Release the core Transaction Metacognition Engine (TME) and the Explainable AI (XAI) components as an open-source library to empower the developer community.

+---